App version: 0.1.0

 Deferral

-As mentioned, you can often pause payments on federal student loans and many private student loans with a deferral or forbearance.
+You may be able to pause payments on federal student loans and many private student loans with a deferral or forbearance.
 Some qualifying circumstances include enrolling in an approved program or proving that your financial circumstances make it difficult to pay back your student loans.
 Pausing payments could offer the relief you need while helping you avoid delinquency or default.
 However, interest charges will continue to accrue on most student loan types with the exception of Direct subsidized loans, so be careful not to pause payments for longer than you have to.

 Check Out Lantern's Student Loan Refinancing Options